ryepropgroup/monorepo/README.md

-# monorepo
+# One DayGlow to Rule Them All

-One DayGlow to Rule Them All
+monorepo focused on a one source of truth for all code, related documents and vendor software.